Arthur Baker-Clack

-Arthur Baker–Clack was an Australian-born painter in the impressionist school.
+Arthur Baker–Clack (10 January 1877 – 1955) was an Australian-born painter in the impressionist school.
 He was at the art colony at Étaples, Pas-de-Calais, Nord-Pas-de-Calais, France from 1910, and continued to live in the region during World War I and after.

+Early life and education

+Arthur Baker Clack was born at Booleroo in South Australia on 10 January 1877.

+He studied art at James Ashton's Art Academy, in Adelaide and at Way College, Wayville, South Australia (1899–1900).